Political positions of Keir Starmer: Israel and Palestine

-Starmer's stance on the Gaza war, in particular his comments made to LBC on October 2023, was seen as contributing to a reduced number of seats for Labour in the 2024 general election, which the party ultimately won.
+Starmer's stance on the Gaza war, in particular his comments made to LBC in October 2023, was seen as contributing to a reduced number of seats for Labour in the 2024 general election, which the party ultimately won.
 Four independent candidates (Ayoub Khan, Adnan Hussain, Iqbal Mohamed and Shockat Adam), who campaigned on their opposition to the Gaza war, defeated Labour candidates in areas with large Muslim populations.
 When he became prime minister in July 2024, Starmer told Israeli prime minister Benjamin Netanyahu of the "urgent need for a ceasefire, the return of hostages and an immediate increase in the volume of humanitarian aid".
 He also assured Netanyahu that the UK would continue its "vital cooperation to deter malign threats" with Israel.

 Licences of some British arms sales to Israel were suspended in September 2024 because of a "clear risk" the weapons could be used in breach of international law.
 Lammy announced the UK Government's suspension of 30 out of 350 arms export licences to Israel, affecting equipment such as parts for fighter jets, helicopters and drones.
 In November 2024, Starmer refused to call Israel's actions in Gaza "genocide".

 After Israel's parliament banned UNRWA in October 2024, Starmer issued a statement saying he was "gravely concerned".
 He said "The humanitarian situation in Gaza is simply unacceptable" and "Only UNRWA can deliver humanitarian aid at the scale and pace needed".

 On 18 March 2025, Foreign Secretary David Lammy admitted that Israel had breached international humanitarian law by blocking aid to the Gaza Strip.
 However, Starmer's government publicly rejected Lammy's statement to the House of Commons.
 A spokesman for Starmer's government said: "Our position remains that Israel's actions in Gaza are at clear risk of breaching international humanitarian law ...
 The government is not an international court, and, therefore, it is up to courts to make judgments".
 Asked whether Lammy should apologise, they added: "I'll leave that to the Foreign Office".

 Starmer issued a joint statement in May 2025 condemning Israel's renewed offensive against Gaza.
 He called for Israel to immediately stop its military operations and to immediately allow humanitarian aid into Gaza.
 The statement condemned Israel's plan to ethnically cleanse the Gaza Strip as "abhorrent" and against international law.
 He said his government would take "concrete actions" if Israel continued its "egregious actions".
 Netanyahu accused Starmer of siding with Hamas, saying "you're on the wrong side of justice, you're on the wrong side of humanity and you're on the wrong side of history".